A Compositional Framework for Passive Linear Networks: Introduction

 The function $Q \maps \R^{\partial N} \to \R$ is again a Dirichlet form.
 We call it the `power functional' of the circuit.

-Now, suppose we are unable to see the internal workings of a circuit, and can only observe its `external behavior': that is, the potentials at its terminals and the currents flowing into or out of these terminals.
-Remarkably, this behavior is completely determined by the power functional $Q$.
+Now, suppose we are unable to see the internal workings of a circuit, and can only observe its external behavior: that is, the potentials at its terminals and the currents flowing into or out of these terminals.
+As we shall see, this behavior is completely determined by the power functional $Q$.
 The reason is that the current at any terminal can be obtained by differentiating $Q$ with respect to the potential at this terminal, and relations of this form are \emph{all} the relations that hold between potentials and currents at the terminals.

-The Laplace transform allows us to generalize this immediately to circuits that can also contain linear inductors and capacitors, simply by changing the field we work over, replacing $\R$ by the field $\R(s)$ of rational functions of a single real variable, and talking of `impedance' where we previously talked of resistance.
-We obtain a category $\Circ$ where, roughly speaking, an object is a finite set, a morphism $f \maps X \to Y$ is a circuit with input set $X$ and output set $Y$, and composition is given by identifying the outputs of one circuit with the inputs of the next, and taking the resulting union of labelled graphs.
-Each such circuit gives rise to a Dirichlet form, now defined over $\R(s)$, and this Dirichlet form completely describes the externally observable behavior of the circuit.
+The Laplace transform allows us to generalize these facts to circuits that also contain linear inductors and capacitors, simply by changing the field we work over and speaking of `impedance' rather than resistance.
+Indeed, we can define open circuits for any field $\F$ with a well-behaved subset $\F^+$ of `positive elements': instead of a map $r \maps E \to (0,\infty)$ labelling each edge with a resistance, such a circuit has a map $Z \maps E \to \F^+$ labelling each edge with an impedance.

+We shall construct a category $\Circ$ where, roughly speaking, an object is a finite set, a morphism $f \maps X \to Y$ is an open circuit with input set $X$ and output set $Y$, and composition is given by identifying the outputs of one circuit with the inputs of the next, and taking the resulting union of labelled graphs.
+Each such circuit gives rise to a Dirichlet form, and we prove that this Dirichlet form completely describes the externally observable behavior of the circuit.

-We can take equivalence classes of circuits, where two circuits count as the same if they have the same Dirichlet form.
-We wish for these equivalence classes of circuits to form a category.
-Although there is a notion of composition for Dirichlet forms, we find that it lacks identity morphisms or, equivalently, it lacks morphisms representing ideal wires of zero impedance.
-To address this we turn to Lagrangian subspaces of symplectic vector spaces.
+Given this, it would be nice to have a category with Dirichlet forms as morphisms, and a functor from $\Circ$ to this category.
+But although there is a notion of composition for Dirichlet forms, we show that it lacks identity morphisms, or equivalently, it lacks morphisms representing ideal wires of zero impedance.
+To address this, we turn to Lagrangian subspaces of symplectic vector spaces.
 These generalize quadratic forms via the map

 taking a quadratic form $Q$ on the vector space $\F^{\partial N}$ over a field $\F$ to the graph of its differential $dQ$.
 Here we think of the symplectic vector space $\F^{\partial N} \oplus (\F^{\partial N})^\ast$ as the state space of the circuit, and the subspace $\mathrm{Graph}(dQ)$ as the subspace of attainable states, with $\psi \in \F^{\partial N}$ describing the potentials at the terminals, and $dQ_\psi \in (\F^{\partial N})^\ast$ the currents.